- Agarwood Related Articles

 The creature is The Turkey Vulture.

-Around the 5th Century, King Bimbisara has been suffering anxiety, knowing Buddha was around, so he sent a messenger to him.
+Around the 5th Century, King Bimbisara has been suffering from anxiety.
+He was worried about the famine and disease that were taking place in his country.
+Knowing Buddha was around, so he sent a messenger to him.

 The Vulture Peak (Source: Wikimapia)